Driving a Car Around Croatia

 The rule is simple – don’t drive when drink in Croatia.

-Useful Information for drivers in Croatia
+Useful Information for Drivers in Croatia

 The Croatian Motorways (HAC- Hrvatske Autoceste)

-They will provide you with useful information on safe ride advices, traffic conditions, rest areas, tunnels and weather forecast, including toll motorway pricelist and driving rules and behavior on motorways.
+Hrvatske autoceste or Croatian Motorways Ltd is a Croatian state-owned company tasked with management, construction and maintenance of motorways in Croatia.
+The Croatian Motorways will provide you with useful information on safe ride advices, traffic conditions, rest areas, tunnels and weather forecast, including toll motorway pricelist and driving rules and behavior on motorways.

 HAC – FREE INFO LINE: 0800 0422